tom-seddon/b2/doc/Overview.md

 reasonable default settings.
 Again, use `File` > `Hard reset` to see the effect.

+## Copy to clipboard

+Copy text output using `OSWRCH Copy Text`.
+This works a bit like `*SPOOL`, in that once activated it captures anything printed via `OSWRCH` until deactivated.

+It's explicitly described as `Copy Text`, because it strips out VDU control codes and normalizes line endings.
+You stand a good chance of being able to paste the result into a word processor or text editor or what have you.

+There are 3 text translation modes available on the `Copy Mode`
+submenu:

+- `No translation` - BBC ASCII chars come through as-is in the clipboard data.
+BBC £ chars will turn into `

+- `Translate £ only` - BBC £ chars will come through as £

+- `Translate Mode 7 chars` - characters will be translated to symbols that resemble their Mode 7 appearance.
+(For example, `{` will come through as `¼`.)
+Perfect results from this are not guaranteed

 ## Paste from clipboard

 Paste text from the clipboard to the BASIC prompt using `OSRDCH Paste`